ShakiraCasusi/ReRead-Website/README.md

 ---

-## Recommended VS Code Extensions
+## Visual Studio Code Extensions Used

-The following Visual Studio Code extensions were automatically active and are recommended for working on this project:
+The following Visual Studio Code extensions were literally used in making this codebase:

 - **Live Server** (ritwickdey.LiveServer) – for real-time preview in browser
 - **Prettier - Code formatter** (esbenp.prettier-vscode) – for consistent code formatting